larsonnn/js-no-side-effect-rules/README.md

 ## 1. Dont mutate inputs.
 Inputs should be read only
 ## 2. don't use let or var if possible
-   1. if not, scope it
+   1. if not, scope it in functions
 ```js
 const listNames = list => {
     let c = list.length;